How to Stop Losing Golf Balls

 If many hands make light work, then having more than one set of eyes on the ball will help ensure you don't lose it.
 Ask someone who you're playing with to watch the ball for you.
 Chances are, they're going to be watching your shot closely anyway, so they shouldn't have an issue following the ball's trajectory.

 If you are playing on a hill, or in a spot where the hole is not easily visible, asking someone to watch the ball for you might be your only chance of not losing it!
-This is why it pays to play with a partner, friend, colleague or stranger.
+This is why it pays to play with a partner, friend, colleague or friendly stranger.

 Choose brightly-coloured golf balls